-If the chairman of the board of directors & chief executive officer gives early notice of his desire to resign from his position, the succession thereof shall be planned and coordinated a specific committee, which shall be convened and chaired by the lead independent director and shall be made up of the lead independent director, the chairs of the consultative committees of the Board of Directors and the chairman & CEO himself.
+If the executive chairman of the board of directors gives early notice of his desire to resign from the position, the succession thereof shall be planned and coordinated by a specific committee, which shall be convened and chaired by the lead independent director and shall be made up of the lead independent director, the chairs of the consultative committees of the Board of Directors and the executive chairman.

-The committee may contract for the advice of an independent expert to be paid for by the Company.
+The committee shall have the support of the Appointments Committee and may contract for the advice of an independent expert to be paid for by the Company.

-Within a period of not more than thirty days from the chairman of the Board of Directors & chief executive officer giving early notice of his desire to resign from his position, the committee shall provide to the Board of Directors a specific proposal regarding the replacement thereof, which must take into consideration the special personal and professional skills of the candidate and the ability thereof to lead the development and implementation of the strategic plan in effect.
-In particular, the committee shall favourably value those candidates that are directors or members of the management team of the Company or of other companies of the Group and that have been linked thereto as directors or professionals for at least five years.
+Within a period of not more than thirty days from the date that the executive chairman gives early notice of his desire to resign from the position, the committee shall provide to the Board of Directors a specific proposal regarding the replacement thereof, which must take into consideration the special personal and professional skills of the candidate.